tbuchan1997/tbuchan1997/README.md

 - **[Movie database](https://tbuchan1997.github.io/JS17-movie-app/)**: Uses an API to pull movies, scores, and overviews.
 - **[Image gallery slider](https://tbuchan1997.github.io/JS18-background-slider/)**: Gallery with buttons to cycle through images.
 - **[24Hr Clock](https://tbuchan1997.github.io/JS19-clock/)**: Functional clock which displays time and date.
+- **[Button Ripple Effect](https://tbuchan1997.github.io/JS20-button-ripple/)**: Clickable button with a ripple animation.
+Animation originates from the point of the mouse click.

 Each project here has helped me solidify my understanding of JavaScript fundamentals and explore its potential!